JohnBassett-UW/decomplex1/README.md

 decomplex1 will format barcode count matrices that are generated using either _CITE-seq count_ or _MULTIseq alignment suite_.

     f.bar.table <- data.format(bar.table1)
-This sample dataset was generated with _MULTI_seq alignment suite_. data.format() simply casts the data to class matrix and removes all the uninformative columns.
+This sample dataset was generated with _MULTI_seq alignment suite_.
+In this case the function data.format() simply casts the data to class matrix and removes all the uninformative columns.
 ```
 Attempting to cast object type data.frame to matrix
 Success.
 2 uninformative columns removed: nUMI nUMI_total
 rows: 12145, columns: 6
 ```
-For data generated using other software, decomplex1 expects UMI's as rows and barcodes as columns.
+If you are using data generated using other software, decomplex1 expects UMI's as rows and barcodes as columns.

 It is good practice to view the data at this stage anyways and make sure that it is formatted correctly.